-Researchers at the University of Rochester draw inspiration from nature by "undermining" characteristics of spiders and ants to create a metal structure so water-repellent that it literally refuses to sink.
+Researchers at the University of Rochester are inspired by nature by “mining” features of spiders and ants to create a metal structure so water-repellent that it literally refuses to sink.

 The unsinkable material has characteristics such as to remain afloat regardless of its time in water, whether it is damaged or perforated.